 History and Organization

-The overall objective is to improve welfare among poor people in developing countries by preventing pollution and natural resource depletion, and to promote sustainable use of natural resources and ecosystems through the use of environmental economics tools.
-Points of departure for the program include the Swedish Policy for Global Development, the Paris Declaration and the Millennium Development Goals.
+The overall objective is to improve welfare among poor people in developing countries by preventing pollution and natural resource depletion and promoting sustainable use of natural resources and ecosystems through the use of environmental economics tools.
+Points of departure for the program include the Swedish Policy for Global Development, the Paris Declaration, and the Millennium Development Goals.

 The aim of the program is to build capacity in modern environmental economics in China.
-By doing so it is expected that program staff will be able to conduct rigorous economic analysis on environmental issues facing developing China.
-Environmental economics offers possibilities to enhance government decision making, to contribute to poverty alleviation, and to promote environmental justice.
-To enhance such a development, the specific objectives are to: (i)strengthen environmental economics capacity in key counterpart institutions, primarily key government ministries, agencies, and universities; (ii) increase the scale and quality of academic training and policy relevant research; (iii) strengthen the links between academic resource persons, planners, and decision-makers; and (iv) enhance the integration of environmental economics and strategic environmental assessment in development cooperation, particularly Swedish.
+By doing so it is expected that program staff will be able to conduct a rigorous economic analysis of environmental issues facing developing China.
+Environmental economics offers possibilities to enhance government decision-making, contribute to poverty alleviation, and promote environmental justice.
+To enhance such a development, the specific objectives are to (i)strengthen environmental economics capacity in key counterpart institutions, primarily key government ministries, agencies, and universities; (ii) increase the scale and quality of academic training and policy-relevant research; (iii) strengthen the links between academic resource persons, planners, and decision-makers; and (iv) enhance the integration of environmental economics and strategic environmental assessment in development cooperation, particularly Swedish.

-Currently EEPC focuses on applied policy research.
-In particular it attempts to address policy needs in conducting social and economic assessment of ongoing public programs and transformation of state-owned forest enterprises and central forestry authority.
+Currently, EEPC focuses on applied policy research.
+In particular, it attempts to address policy needs in conducting a social and economic assessment of ongoing public programs and the transformation of state-owned forest enterprises and central forestry authority.
 Issues under investigation by EEPC include national forest management, forest governance in collective forests, collective forest tenure reform, pollution control policy, environmental indicators, water and soil conservation, as well as water resource allocation.
-With these efforts EEPC has contributed to the design of a policy framework which aims at improving economic performance while maintaining sustainable use of forest resources in forest areas.
+With these efforts, EEPC has contributed to the design of a policy framework that aims at improving economic performance while maintaining sustainable use of forest resources in forest areas.
 All involved research fellows have rigorous modern economics training and aspire to perform rigorous environmental economic analysis.
-Over the past two years staff members have published 12 peer reviewed journal papers, edited 10 books (both in English and in Chinese), and have made more than 20 international conference presentations.
+Over the past two years, staff members have published 12 peer-reviewed journal papers, edited 10 books (both in English and in Chinese), and made more than 20 international conference presentations.
 Staff members have taught at Peking University in China.